VarnaSuresh/Scarne-s-Dice/README.md

 # Scarne-s-Dice

+This Android application was done as a part of the coursework of Google's Applied CS with Android program.

 Scarne’s Dice is a turn-based dice game where players score points by rolling a die and then:

 1. if they roll a 1, score no points and lose their turn